 Implement a prototype QPSK-based receiver in Simulink using the Xilinx® Zynq-Based Radio Support Package.

 Illustrate the use of key Communications System Toolbox™ System objects for QPSK system design.

-In this example, the ZC706 and FMCOMMS2/3/4 Receiver block receives a signal impaired by the over-the-air transmission and outputs complex baseband signals that are processed in Simulink.
+The Zynq SDR Receiver block receives a signal impaired by the over-the-air transmission and outputs complex baseband signals that are processed in Simulink.
 This example provides a sample design of a practical digital receiver that can cope with wireless channel impairments.
 The receiver includes:

 FFT-based coarse frequency compensation